Feshil/mfc-panel/README.md

 # mfc-panel
-This is a SPA web site. mfc-panel with information for admins "mfc".
+mfc-panel with information for admins "mfc".